Back to Blog

 "Why can't you get the same job in India with a US degree?"

-Focus on practical training and exposure, not just the degree.
+Focus on practical training and exposure you can't get remotely.

 About University Choice